danog/class-finder/docs/exceptions/unregisteredRoot.md

 This will allow ClassFinder to search `src/acme/Foo/Bar/*` for classes in the `Acme\Foo\Bar` namespace.
 You could also add `Acme\Foo` to the `autoload.psr-4` config if that makes more sense.

+If this information doesn't resolve the issue, please feel free to submit an issue.